Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Problem Statement

 \section{Problem Statement}

-This article studies a simple but challenging task in robotic folding: creating a predefined crease on a sheet of paper of typical geometry (e.g., rectangular, diamond, etc.) as is illustrated in Fig.~\ref{fig::Problem_Statement}.
+This article studies a simple yet challenging task in robotic folding: creating a predefined crease on a sheet of paper of typical symmetrical geometry (e.g., rectangular, diamond, etc.) as illustrated in Fig.~\ref{fig::Problem_Statement}.
 Only one end of the paper is manipulated while the other end is left free.
-Thus, extra fixtures are unnecessary and the folding task can be completed by a single manipulator, which simplifies the workspace, but slippage of the paper against the substrate must be mitigated during manipulation, which is a challenge.
+Thus, extra fixtures are unnecessary and the folding task can be completed by a single manipulator, which simplifies the workspace, but slippage of the paper against the substrate must be mitigated during manipulation, which presents a challenge.

-The task can be divided into two sub-tasks and three states.
-The first sub-task is manipulating one end of the paper from the initial flat state (Fig.~\ref{fig::Problem_Statement}(a)) to the folding state (Fig.~\ref{fig::Problem_Statement}(b)), with the goal that the manipulated edge or point should overlap precisely with the crease target line or point $C$ as shown in the figure.
-With the manipulated edge of the paper at the origin, the manipulator moves in the $x$ direction.
-Since the manipulated paper usually has relatively high bending stiffness, large nonlinear elastic deformations are induced in the folding state.
-In the second sub-task, the paper must be permanently deformed to form the desired crease at $C/2$, thus achieving the final folded state (Fig.~\ref{fig::Problem_Statement}(c)).
+The task can be divided into two steps.
+The first is manipulating one end of the paper from the initial flat state (Fig.~\ref{fig::Problem_Statement}(a)) to the folding state (Fig.~\ref{fig::Problem_Statement}(b)), with the goal that the manipulated edge or point should overlap precisely with the crease target line or point $C$ as shown in the figure.
+In the second step, the paper is then permanently deformed to form the desired crease at $C/2$, thus achieving the final folded state (Fig.~\ref{fig::Problem_Statement}(c)).

 As creasing the paper is trivial, the main challenge lies in minimizing the displacement of the free end of the paper during the first step.
 The paper's large nonlinear deformations and slippery surface make accurate predictions of the folding paper's status crucial for minimizing displacement.
 Since permanent deformations are absent in the first step, we model the paper's nonlinear deformations using a 2D planar rod model with a linear elastic assumption, which is discussed in detail in the next section.
 This physical model is then combined with scaling analysis and machine learning to generate physically-informed folding trajectories optimized to minimize sliding.
 With the first step concluded, simple motion primitives are used to complete the final paper creasing.